juwonpee/miniOS/README.md

 ## Changes:
+### Verision 0.0.2-pre_release
+Totally new kernel memory manager malloc() is smarter albiet a bit slower
+    now respects page boundaries and has a counter to references so it can free unused pages
 ### Version 0.0.1-pre_release
 A bootable kernel with serial interface

-### Verision 0.0.2-pre_release
-Totally new kernel memory manager malloc() is smarter albiet a bit slower; now respects page boundaries and can free unused pages